 Do you need an organic pumpkin this Halloween?
 Well, it depends.

-The number one downside of organic pumpkins is cost.
-If you have more than one child or want more than one Halloween pumpkin, you’re going to end up shelling out more cash if you go the organic pumpkin route.
+The downside of organic pumpkins is cost.
+If you have more than one child or want more than one Halloween pumpkin, you’ll end up shelling out more cash if you go the organic pumpkin route.
 With this in mind you’ll have to weigh the pros and cons.

 On one hand, pumpkins have fewer pesticides than many other produce items.
 On the other hand, avoiding pesticides is not the sole reason to go organic.
 Supporting local and organic agriculture also means…